johnivore/borg-summary/README.md

 ## About

-`borgsummary` is intended to be a tool to assist systems administrators in checking if [borg backups](http://borgbackup.readthedocs.io/en/stable/index.html) are out of date, and printing a succinct summary of one or more borg backup repositories.
+`borgsummary` is intended to assist systems administrators in checking if [borg backups](http://borgbackup.readthedocs.io/en/stable/index.html) are out of date, and printing a succinct summary of one or more borg backup repositories.
 Because getting backup information from `borg list` can be slow for repositories with many backups, `borgsummary` stores backup data in a SQLite database.

 ## Requirements